Gary Neville: Only Jurgen Klopp and Liverpool have proved they can challenge Man City

-Plus: Why the Sky Sports pundit says "I like this Pep Guardiola team more than the other Pep Guardiola team"; Watch Man City vs Chelsea live on Sky Sports Premier League from 3.30pm on Sunday; kick-off 4pm
+Plus: Why the Sky Sports pundit says, "I like this Pep Guardiola team more than the other Pep Guardiola team".
+He added: "They have a team of monsters"

 Gary Neville believes Liverpool remain the team most likely to stop Manchester City's ongoing domination of the Premier League.